jez/pandoc-markdown-css-theme/src/kitchen-sink/index.md

   \
   It can have line breaks too.
 This should be a test of what happens when the margin note is more lines than the paragraph it's commenting on.

+[^foot]:
+  {.} Use a prefix of `{.}` to leave it as a footnote.
+Unfortunately, side notes and margin notes don't share the same namespace.
+If you want to mix side notes and footnotes in the same document, you might want to use margin notes, so that there is only one kind of numbered note.

 > Without doing anything else,[^3] side notes that attach to text inside a block
 > quote would magically become italic, because they'd inherit the styles of the